bmagalhaes/ECO395M-Final-Project/Final_rmd.md

 to conduct iterative model selection and utilize regularization based methods to identify the best working model.

-Our dataset is consisted of state level anual observations of the following variables: number of black male prisoners (bmprison), alcohol consumption per capita (alcohol), aids mortality (aidscapita), average household income (income), unemployment rate (ur), share of the population in poverty (poverty), share of the population which is african american (black) and share of the population which is 15 to 19 years old (perc1519).
+Our dataset is consisted of state level annual observations of the following variables: number of black male prisoners (bmprison), alcohol consumption per capita (alcohol), AIDS mortality (aidscapita), average household income (income), unemployment rate (ur), share of the population in poverty (poverty), share of the population which is African American (black) and share of the population which is 15 to 19 years old (perc1519).

 RESULTS